How to operationalize AI ethics

 Tools, frameworks, and novel approaches

-One of Thomas’ favorite AI ethics resources comes from the Markkula Center for Data Ethics at Santa Clara University: a toolkit that recommends a number of processes to implement.
+One of Thomas’ favorite AI ethics resources comes from the Markkula Center for Applied Ethics at Santa Clara University: a toolkit that recommends a number of processes to implement.

 “The key one is ethical risk sweeps, periodically scheduling times to really go through what could go wrong and what are the ethical risks.
 Because I think a big part of ethics is thinking through what can go wrong before it does and having processes in place around what happens when there are mistakes or errors,” she said.